mizhael-dev/my-first-tracked-project/README.md

 # my-first-tracked-project
 Learning GitHub integration

-1. This is my first edit at 10:31
+1. This is edited in FOLDER B
 2. second line taht I have just added with some text